Workshop SAMOURAI

 Delphine Sinoquet (IFPEN) & Sébastien Le Digabel (Polytechnique Montréal)

-Title: Optimizing under hidden constraintsAbstract: Real industrial studies often give rise to optimization problems involving complex, time-consuming simulators, which can produce failures or instabilities for certain sets of inputs: for example, problems of convergence of the numerical scheme of partial differential equations.
+Title: Optimizing with hidden constraintsAbstract: Real industrial studies often give rise to optimization problems involving complex, time-consuming simulators, which can produce failures or instabilities for certain sets of inputs: for example, problems of convergence of the numerical scheme of partial differential equations.
 The set of inputs corresponding to failures is often not known a priori and corresponds to a hidden constraint, also known as a crash constraint.
 Since observing a simulation failure can be as costly as a feasible simulation, we aim to learn the feasible region to guide the optimization process in areas without simulation failure.
 Therefore, we propose to couple various derivative-free optimization methods with the active learning method of the classifier presented by Morgane Menz to learn the crash domain.
-Different strategies for taking the hidden constraint into account in optimization will be presented and applied to a few toy problems and to an application for the optimal and reliable design of wind turbines.
+Different strategies for taking the hidden constraint into account in optimization will be presented and applied to a few toy problems and to an application for the calibration of a thermodynamic model.

 Joint work with: Morgane Menz (IFPEN), Miguel Munoz-Zuniga (IFPEN), Christophe Tribes (Polytechnique Montréal)